OlivierCC/spfx-40-fantastics/README.md

-## spfx-40-fantastics
+# spfx-40-fantastics

-This is where you include your web part docs.
+This package is a sample kit of great Client Side Web Parts built on the SharePoint Framework SPFx.
+You can find here different kind of high visual web parts as carousel, images galleries, etc.

-### Building the code
+## Building the code

 ```bash
 git clone the repo